-Impact on our Operations.
-As discussed above, within the states in which we operate, many jurisdictions have declared health emergencies and have executed stay-at-home orders and closed non-essential businesses which have impacted our operations as well as the operations of our customers.
 Financial services have been identified as a Critical Infrastructure Sector by the Department of Homeland Security, and therefore, our business remains open.
 To address the issues arising as a result of COVID-19, and in order to facilitate the continued delivery of essential services while maintaining a high level of safety for our customers and employees, we have temporarily closed all of our branch lobbies and corporate headquarters to non-employees, except for certain limited cases by appointment only.
-We continue to service our consumer and business customers through drive-thrus, ATMs, internet banking, mobile app and telephone.
+We continue to service our consumer and business customers through drive-thrus, ATMs, internet banking, mobile application and telephone.
 We have expanded our remote-access capabilities so that our workforce has the capability to work from home and have instituted mandatory social distancing policies for those employees not working remotely.

-Impact on our Financial Results for the First Quarter of 2020.
-As discussed in further detail below, during the first quarter of 2020, we experienced decreased earnings compared to prior quarters, primarily related to the deterioration in the economy caused by the pandemic.
-We recorded a \$3.8 million provision for loan losses in the quarter, as well as recording a \$0.8 million decrease in the fair value of our equity securities.
+Impact on our financial results for the three and six months ended June 30, 2020.
+As discussed in further detail below, during the three and six months ended June 30, 2020, we experienced decreased earnings compared to prior quarters, primarily related to the deterioration in the economy caused by the pandemic.